dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 ## Appendix

-FIFO address auto-increment enable: If set, consecutive ‘transfer width worth of data chunks are popped from the FIFO using consecutive register addresses.
+FIFO address auto-increment enable: If set, consecutive 'transfer width' worth of data chunks are popped from the FIFO using consecutive register addresses.
 If not enabled, consecutive data chunks are popped by repeatedly reading the same register address.

-Data buffer Auto-increment Enable: If set to 1, data shall be loaded into consecutive buffer segments in memory, where each segment is equivalent to ‘total size’ worth of data.
-To prepare for the next data buffer segment, *Destination address* register is incremented by ‘[*Total Size*](../data/dma.hjson#total-data-size)’ once an equivalent amount of data is emptied from the FIFO & written to the buffer segment.
+Data buffer Auto-increment Enable: If set to 1, data shall be loaded into consecutive buffer segments in memory, where each segment is equivalent to 'total size' worth of data.
+To prepare for the next data buffer segment, *Destination address* register is incremented by '[*Total Size*](../data/dma.hjson#total-data-size)' once an equivalent amount of data is emptied from the FIFO & written to the buffer segment.
 If auto increment feature is not set, then the memory buffer gets overwritten each time the low speed device triggers